mplewis/go-worker-pools/README.md

 I do not guarantee that any of this code is production-ready.
 This is simply an experiment to compare different strategies for managing concurrency in Go.

+If something in this repo is incorrect or misleading, I'd like to correct it.
+Please open a GitHub issue to let me know.

+# Structure

 These worker pools satisfy a basic common interface so that we can test and bench them against each other:

 - Users can `Submit()` a function task to the pool.
 This function will not block.
 - Users can `Wait()` for all work in the pool to complete.

+# Strategies

 The following worker pool strategies are featured here: